All in the family: Sri Lanka's political Rajapaksa dynasty

-Sri Lanka's Rajapaksa family will likely consolidate power after Wednesday's parliamentary elections.
+Sri Lanka's all-powerful Rajapaksa family has completed its bounce back to power by winning a two-thirds majority in parliamentary elections, final results showed Friday.

-The powerful clan has held sway over the country's politics for decades, as well as having a major influence in key state institutions such as the national airline and state corporations.
+The powerful clan has held sway over the island nation's politics for decades, as well as having a major influence in key state institutions such as the national airline and state corporations.

 Close relatives have also been appointed to top diplomatic posts abroad.